 With restoration, you aim to bring something back to what it formerly was.
 If your alcoholism caused you to damage something, your goal is to restore it as much as possible.

 With resolution, you aim to find a solution or resolution to the problems caused by alcoholism.
 You likely have past experiences that disturb you.
 In this step, you look for answers and solutions and finally lay these issues to rest.

 With restitution, you aim to return anything taken from its rightful owner back to that owner.

-There are several questions that you can ask yourself and answer to help you work through step 9, including:
+There are several questions you can ask yourself to help you work through step 9, including: